2019 NSW Cup season: Finals Series

+NRL State Championship

+As premiers of the NSW Cup, the Newtown Jets faced Queensland Cup premiers Burleigh Bears in the NRL State Championship match.

 Television Broadcast

 Fox League and Channel 9 will continue their broadcast of the Canterbury Cup.
 Channel 9 will be moving their weekly game from Saturday to Sunday to move between their broadcast of the Sunday Footy Show and their Sunday Afternoon NRL Broadcast for the NSW market, whilst in QLD they will broadcast an Intrust Super Cup match.

 Radio Broadcast

 The Canterbury Cup is presented every weekend on Steele Sports.